crjcodes/LabDemo.MinimalApi/README.md

 The API is a minimal API approach -- no controllers, just straight up querying through the minimal API setup to a few different HTTP GETs.

+The Github Actions implement a CI approach in stages -- build, test, publish -- using dotnet CLI commands.

 ## Tech Used

 - .NET 7
 - OpenApi
 - Minimal API
 - GitHub Actions
+- dotnet cli build steps

 ## How to Run